 - Focus in international research (TB, HIV, STDs, parasitic infections)

 - Premier international and national HIV programs (ACTU, CFAR)

 - Track record in training academic infectious diseases physicians

-The Division has pre-eminent programs in training and education.
 The ID Fellowship Training Program has attracted outstanding candidates who have emerged as leaders in the field.
-We have 2 NIH training grants and offer specialized training in HIV Medicine, Antimicrobial Resistance research, fungal pathogenesis and antifungals and international ID.
-We also offer a pathway to obtaining a Master’s degree in Epidemiology or Public Health for selected fellows or certification in international medicine.
-The Division hosts national and regional continuing medical education programs and ID faculty avidly participate in UH/UHCMC and VAMC teaching conferences.
-Our faculty generally receives outstanding evaluations at all levels for their teaching and clinical service activities.
+The division hosts national and regional continuing medical education programs and ID faculty avidly participate in UH and VA teaching conferences.
+Our faculty members consistently receive outstanding evaluations at all levels for their teaching and clinical service activities.